tushar11720/Churn-Dashboard/README.md

-# Churm Dashboard - Customer Retention Analysis
+# PwC Virtual Internship - Churm Dashboard

 ## Project Overview
 This project aims to analyze customer churn and retention for a telecommunications company.
 The objective is to provide actionable insights to the retention manager by creating a comprehensive dashboard that visualizes key performance indicators (KPIs) related to customer churn.